 Upgrade it so that it evolves and provides better business value.

 Check if your legacy solution lacks the agility to evolve and keep pace with the changing demands.
-Such solutions can be cost and risk liability for you.
+Such solutions can be cost and risk liabilities for you.

 2 Business value